All About Solar Inverters

 The string inverter design works well when solar panel outputs are closely matched, and to this day they’re our preferred choice for exterior ground-mounted arrays in open fields with full solar access.
 However, they are not necessarily resilient in situations with partial shading.
 Sort of like old school Christmas lights, where if a single bulb went out, the entire set of lights would stop working — if in a string inverter system a single solar panel is shaded, it significantly reduces the output of the entire string.

-Quick aside: Modern string inverters actually deal with this issue much better than older models thanks to a technology called Dual Multi-point Power Tracking (MPPT) but we’ll save that for the topic of another article.
+Quick aside: Modern string inverters actually deal with this issue much better than older models thanks to a technology that includes multiple Maximum Power Point Tracking (MPPT) inputs per inverter but we’ll save that for the topic of another article.

 Now, roughly around 2009 microinverters (predominantly by the manufacturer Enphase) entered the market.
 The difference with microinverters is that rather than have the ‘add up the whole String into one whole’ model, each solar panel was essentially its own independent system.
 Hence the ‘micro’ name.